gabrielgellner/OdinSon/doc/src/containers.md

 * Matplotlib/PlotlyJS: Figure
 * Mathematica: Graphics
 * Vega.js: scene (I think, it seems largely implicit)
+* Compose: Context
+* Grid: viewPort (the default one made that covers the entire device)

 I am tempted to use `Canvas` as it feels the most general (though `Graphics` also seems decent, I just don't love the plural nature of it.
 I think it is worth distinguishing